 This account begins in South Africa, where I was conceived and born to a Swiss Mother, Maja, and American Father, Donald, who were living and working there as part of an international peace movement.
-In the week following my birth, Xosa friends of my parents, the Vundla family (including all their eight children) came to visit my mother and me.
-They were surprised to learn that I had been given only two names and so chose for me the Xhosa girl name Nobantu which translates to ‘mother of the people.’
+In the week following my birth, Xhosa friends of my parents, the Vundla family (including all their eight children) came to visit my mother and me.
+They were surprised to learn that I had been given only two names, saying I also needed to have a traditional name, and chose for me the Xhosa girl name Nobantu which translates roughly to ‘mother of the people.’
 Part of this story that I always enjoyed hearing as a child, was that one of the children had ‘Merry Christmas’ as part of her name.
 She was especially interested in me having more names!

 And so I embarked on my life journey with three names: Heidi, the name chosen for me by my parents from my mother’s country (I really did have a wonderful Grandfather with goats in Switzerland); Nobantu, the name chosen for me by people who were native to the land of my birth; and finally Saul, inherited from my Father’s Father’s people, which in Gaelic translates loosely to ‘barn or meeting place.’

 The institutionalization of apartheid in South Africa went against my parents’ moral consciousness, and they chose to leave when I was 6 months old.
 They continued working with the peace movement in Europe and the American southwest (not without its very own version of apartheid) and by the time I started first grade, I had lived in seven places on three continents.
 Already, at this early age, I was introduced to a global interconnected perspective of life, and thus were planted the seeds of my desire to facilitate and contribute to conscious sustainable and respectful relationships between people, communities and cultures.